vintasoftware/GPTBundle/README.md

   <h1 align="center">GPTBundle</h1>
 </a>

-This product is currently in **open alpha phase**, feedback is welcomed but usage for commercial applications is not yet advised.

 **GPTBundle** is an open-source library designed to empower Next.JS web developers by integrating cutting-edge GPT-4 capabilities into their next launches.

 Leveraging the power of [LLM](https://en.wikipedia.org/wiki/Large_language_model) models (used by [ChatGPT](https://chat.openai.com/)) through [OpenAI's public API](https://platform.openai.com/docs/api-reference), GPTBundle offers developers a range of templates built using [Vercel](https://vercel.com/)'s [Next.js](https://github.com/vercel/next.js) and [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form).
 Our ultimate goal is to help the development community to create AI-powered web features easily.